 We look at all the factors necessary for a scheme, and using our bespoke, in-house mapping system, we assess your local network for capacity and we liaise with the engineers at your local distribution network operator.
 We look at all the factors necessary for a scheme

 If your site has a genuine, realistic opportunity for a scheme, we can submit a grid application for your site for the best technology and scale on your behalf on a no-win-no-fee basis.
 If we secure you a viable offer, we can then get you the strongest terms by attracting competing offers from the best-performing developers.

 How long does the process take?

-Our Stop/GoTM feasibility studies currently take around 10-15 days.
+Our Stop/GoTM feasibility studies currently take around 4 to 6 weeks.
 If we believe you have a genuine opportunity for a scheme, we can prepare and submit a grid application as soon as we have your authorisation.
 The DNO then has 65 working days to provide a grid connection offer.